Culture in Dialogue Seminars: Keeping Channels of Communication Open

 Register for this Zoom

-Another event is planned for August, after which we invite WG chairs to propose seminars or similar events designed to encourage continued transnational communication and understanding in the face of these immensely challenging times.
+Another event is planned for the end of 2022/beginning of 2023, after which we invite WG chairs to propose seminars or similar events designed to encourage continued transnational communication and understanding in the face of these immensely challenging times.
 Speakers do not necessarily need to be SIEF members, but should have expertise within the fields of Ethnology, Folklore, or related fields.